 - The Chameleon was frightened into a coma when he unknowingly built robot duplicates of Peter Parker's dead parents.
 It ended up being a case of Beware the Nice Ones.

-- Titania of She-Hulk fame first fought Spidey back in Secret Wars and instantly acquired a deep fear of Spidey and spiders in general due to the beating/embarrassment she recieved.
+- Titania of She-Hulk fame first fought Spidey back in Secret Wars and instantly acquired a deep fear of Spidey and spiders in general due to the beating/embarrassment she received.

-- Spidey drove Eddie Brock (aka Venom) insane by exposing the real identity of a killer after Brock had identitifed an innocent man.
+- Spidey drove Eddie Brock (aka Venom) insane by exposing the real identity of a killer after Brock had identified a compulsive liar who'd taken credit for the crimes.
 This was the only case in which Peter drove someone insane without meeting him.

 - In The Boys, Black Noir, the clone of Homelander, drove Homelander insane by mailing him photos of Homelander actually Noir dressed up as Homelander eating babies, eating hearts, and committing violent murder-rapes.
 Homelander became an insane monster because he thought he was already a monster and just didn't remember it.